The Mad Doctor

 Dr. Sebastian's care.

-Linda's boyfriend Gil Sawyer is very suspicious of Dr. Sebastian.
+Linda's boyfriend Gil Sawyer (John Howard) is very suspicious of Dr. Sebastian.
 Gil thinks

 Sebastian is a quack, and wants to

-know who he is, what are his credentials.
+know who he is, and what his credentials are.
 Believing Sebastian is a

-"half-baked soul-meddler" Gil announces to Linda's family, "I'm going to write an exposfont> of phony
+"half-baked soul-meddler" Gil announces to Linda's family, "I'm going to write an exposé of phony

 psychiatrists, and I'll prove that usually the patient is helping the